IPSA Constitution (Full text) (pdf, 223kb)

 The activities and policies of IPSA reflect its global mission.
-It has been highly successful in the encouragement of national political science associations and today there are over 50 such associations affiliated with IPSA.
+It has been highly successful in the encouragement of national and regional political science associations and today there are over 59 such associations affiliated with IPSA.
 IPSA has maintained its links with the United Nations and has supported the development of other international and regional political science organizations.

 IPSA World Congresses of Political Science are now held every second year, moving between continents.
 The participation of scholars from less developed countries is supported through travel grants and the Global South Solidarity Fund.
 IPSA’s research committees offer opportunities for political scientists working in particular sub-fields of the discipline to associate with colleagues from around the world.
 Organizing events between World Congresses and playing a major role in these Congresses, the research committees encourage the world-wide pooling of skills and resources by working both together and in conjunction with specialist sub-groups of national associations.

 IPSA publications, including the lead journal International Political Science Review, the International Political Science Abstracts, Participation, and the IPSA Portal, also seek to meet the needs of political scientists in different parts of the world.
 As part of IPSA’s global mission to support and promote political science, it now conducts summer schools in research methods across the globe, for example, in South America and South Africa.